ilychkov/gta-vc-mafia-takes-over-mod/readme.txt

 - East of Viceport, outside of the docks
 - Downtown, near the V-Rock building
 - Leaf Links???
 Or Vice Point??? (secret!)

+Installation:
+1) copy main.scm to the Data directory in your GTA: Vice City folder
+2) copy american.gxt to the Text directory in your GTA: Vice City folder First back up the original files!!!

 GitHub repo: https://github.com/ilychkov/gta-vc-mafia-takes-over-mod